Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/Monster_of_the_Week.md

 In the first session, you’ll create your hunters and investigate your first mystery.

-The first step is to decide if the group wants to pick a team concept ([here](#0000050145)).
+The first step is to decide if the group wants to pick a team concept ([[Team Concepts]]).
 That’s the reason you are a team, for example, “We all work for a secret monster hunting agency” or “We defend our home town against the monsters that keep coming here.”
 The Keeper may have some suggestions based on what they’ve been planning.

 If you have a team concept that needs certain hunter types, allocate those first.